tongyin9/minimum-opencode-agent/coding_guide.md

 Don't do any error handling.
 Allows genuine errors (e.g., missing files, invalid inputs, network failures) to surface naturally.
 Do not introduce broad `try/except` blocks, default fallbacks, fabricated data, or other mechanisms that conceal root causes.

-## 3. Never Break Userspace
+## 3. Defensive Error Handling Must Be Authorized

-Treat backward compatibility as a first-class constraint.
-Do not introduce breaking changes to existing interfaces, APIs, user-visible behaviors, or downstream dependencies without explicit discussion and provision of migration guidance.
+When input data may be contaminated (LLM output, external APIs, user input), never silently skip or discard bad data via `try/except` without explicit userapproval.
+Even when an error is harmless to program flow, the decision to ignore is a judgment call that belongs to the user.
+Surface the risk, propose the handling approach, and wait for authorization before implementingany defensive skip.

-## 4. Smallest Viable Change
+## 4. Take Smallest Viable Change for Clear user request

-Make only the minimal change necessary to fulfill the stated requirement.
+If user have a clear request that can be finished within minutes, make only the minimal change necessary to fulfill the stated requirement.
 Strictly match the existing code style, structure, and conventions.
 Do not refactor unrelated code or add speculative features, abstractions, or configurability.
+Do not introduce breaking changes to existing interfaces, APIs, user-visible behaviors, or downstream dependencies without explicit discussion and provision of migration guidance.

 ## 5. Verifiable Goals Over Vague Intent